 #5: You Don’t Want to Worry About Homeowner Maintenance for a While

 Everything – from appliances down to roof and plumbing – is new.
-It is probably going to be a while before you have to do any substantial homeowner maintenance tasks, although for this the use of services from sites like The Roof Clinic is really useful for this maintenance.
 If that excites you, buying a new house is probably the best strategy for you.
 If you ever need a specialist here you can find a Local Plumber.

 #6: You Like the Idea of Being Under a Builder Warranty

 The builder’s warranty covers a majority of the systems and components in your house.
 If someone goes wrong with a covered item, the cost to repair or replace it is a builder’s expense.
 If you like the piece of mind that comes with a comprehensive builder’s warranty, buying a new home might be for you.